-get, moving as he moves, until activated by a command from the caster.
+It will continue to hang in the air above the target, moving as he moves, until activated by a command from the caster.
 It will then become solid and descend to strike the victim, emitting a metallic screech as it does so.
 Unless the sword is dodged (match its SPEED of 17 vs the target's EVASION), it will deal the hapless target a mighty blow.
 Use 1d10 +2 for its Armour Bypass Roll; a successful hit inflicts 4d6 HP damage.
 After its single strike, successful or not, the sword vanishes.